ambros-gleixner/VIPR/README.md

 ## Software for generating `.vipr` certificates

 We have created an extension of the [exact rational version](http://scip.zib.de/#exact) of the [SCIP optimization software](http://scip.zib.de) that is able to produce certificates of MIP results.
-It is currently under active development and is available by request from the authors of this project.
-It will be included in future releases of the SCIP software.